 - No Need for the Patient and Doctor to be Face-to-Face Anymore

-IoT has a number of benefits; the major one though is, being able to control devices from a remote location.
+IoT has many benefits; the major one is being able to control devices from a remote location.

-This feature is finding itself extremely useful in the healthcare industry, where we need treatment for people who can’t be always reached physically by doctors, at the right time.
+This feature proves extremely useful in the healthcare industry.
+It helps us treat people doctors can’t always physically reach at the right time.

-The patient can now be anywhere – office, at home, in their car, even in a different part of the world – and IoT allows a healthcare specialist to monitor and recommend treatment for them, in a smooth, seamless way.
+The patient can now be anywhere – office, at home, in their car, even in a different part of the world – and IoT allows a healthcare specialist to monitor and recommend treatment for them smoothly and seamlessly.

 Read More: IoT for Small Businesses

-It is not only good news for people having an ailment and being in some remote part of the world where education and medicines haven’t been reached yet, but it’s also great news for doctors and other healthcare providers.
+This is not only good news for people with ailments in remote parts of the world lacking education and medicines, but it’s also great news for doctors and other healthcare providers.

-This piece of technology having a reach, all over the world, is, therefore, able to benefit everyone on a global scale.
+This piece of technology has a reach all over the world, and it, therefore, benefits everyone globally.

 - All Medical Data for a Patient Can be Easily Collected for the Right Prognosis

-Not just that, but people also have heart monitors, IVs, blood pumps, and other devices attached to them, while their stay in a hospital, in order to keep a real-time record of their health.
+Not just that, but people also have heart monitors, IVs, blood pumps, and other devices attached to them during their hospital stay to keep a real-time record of their health.

 But, of course, we all can make a bit of a human error, anytime.
 And a medical practitioner or a caregiver would be no exception to that rule.